 Historically, we focused on manufacturing monocrystalline wafers and have accumulated extensive experience and expertise in developing and using monocrystalline wafer production technologies.
 In 2005 and 2006, we offered 125 mm by 125 mm monocrystalline wafers with a thickness of 220 microns.
 In late 2006, we introduced 125 mm by 125 mm monocrystalline wafers with a thickness of 200 microns.
-We now also offer 156 mm by 156 mm monocrystalline wafers with a thickness of 200 microns.
-By the end of the first quarter of 2008, we were able to offer both sizes of monocrystalline wafers with a thickness of 180 microns.
+We now also offer 156 mm by 156 mm monocrystalline wafers with a thickness of 180 microns.
+We now also offer 156 mm by 156 mm by 156 mm monocrystalline wafers with a thickness of 180 microns.
 Furthermore, we began manufacturing 156 mm by 156 mm multicrystalline wafers with a thickness of 220 microns in the third quarter of 2007.
 By the end of the first quarter of 2008, we were able to reduce the thickness of multicrystalline wafers to 200 microns.
 Monocrystalline cells are made from monocrystalline wafers.
 Solar power products that use monocrystalline cells generally yield higher conversion efficiencies.
 On the other hand, multicrystalline wafers are less expensive to produce and have less stringent raw material requirements.
 With our production of multicrystalline wafers, we expect to realize cost synergies by utilizing some of the silicon materials reclaimable from our monocrystalline wafer production process.

 We possess one of the largest solar wafer manufacturing plants in China based on production capacity as of December 31, 2007.
 As of December 31, 2007, we had annual ingot manufacturing capacity of approximately 378 MW, consisting of monocrystalline ingot manufacturing capacity of approximately 218 MW and multicrystalline ingot manufacturing capacity of approximately 160 MW, and solar wafer manufacturing capacity of approximately 305 MW.
-To further capitalize on rising global demand for solar wafers, we intend to increase our annual ingot manufacturing capacity to approximately 645 MW, consisting of monocrystalline ingot manufacturing capacity of approximately 320 MW, and our solar wafer manufacturing capacity to approximately 585 MW by the end of 2008.
+To further capitalize on rising global demand for solar wafers, we intend to increase our annual ingot manufacturing capacity to approximately 645 MW, consisting of monocrystalline ingot manufacturing capacity of approximately 325 MW and multicrystalline ingot manufacturing capacity of approximately 325 MW and multicrystalline ingot manufacturing capacity of approximately 325 MW and multicrystalline ingot manufacturing capacity of approximately 585 MW by the end of 2008.
 By the end of 2009, we plan to expand our annual ingot manufacturing capacity to approximately 1,000 MW, consisting of monocrystalline ingot manufacturing capacity of approximately 325 MW and multicrystalline ingot manufacturing capacity of approximately 675 MW, and solar our wafer manufacturing capacity to approximately 1,000 MW.
 However, we cannot assure you that we will achieve our 2008 and 2009 expansion plan.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Business-Our dependence on a limited number of third-party suppliers for key manufacturing equipment could prevent us from timely fulfillment of customer orders and successful execution of our expansion plans."
+Key Information - D. Risk Factors-Risks Related to Our Business-Our dependence on a limited number of third-party suppliers for key manufacturing equipment could prevent us from timely fulfillment of customer orders and successful execution of our expansion plans."